CHendrick00/rpi-terrarium-controller/README.md

 [Pi Header Pinout Diagram](https://i.stack.imgur.com/JtpG7.png)

 ## PiInstall.sh
-**DO NOT USE**: this file is untested and likely will not run properly
+**NOTE:** this file has not yet been tested on a clean Raspberry Pi OS install, so while it does work it may not install all required libraries

 **Instructions:**
 - This file is to be run on the Raspberry Pi used to collect sensor data